 - various other topics that support the implementation and improvement of research-based practices.

 In engaging in professional learning activities, grantees are expected to have a documented plan for how they organize and implement local professional learning activities.
-Plans should include details on how program-wide professional learning needs and opportunities will be identified; how professional learning activities will be integrated into program-wide practices; how the activities support local implementation of research and evidence based practices; how the program with facilitate instructor engagement with professional learning; and how the activities will be evaluated for improvement and sustainability.
+Plans should include details on how program-wide professional learning needs and opportunities will be identified; how professional learning activities will be integrated into program-wide practices; how the activities support local implementation of research- and evidence-based practices; how the program will facilitate instructor engagement with professional learning; and how the activities will be evaluated for improvement and sustainability.

 Additionally, programs should track specific information regarding any professional learning offerings staff attend, whether internal or external.
-This includes the offering’s name, date, topic(s) covered, attendance information, format, and length (hours).
+This includes the offering’s name, date, description, rationale for offering/selection, attendance information, format, and length (hours).

 This summary information serves two purposes.
 First, it helps to scaffold and assist instructors in meeting the requirements for renewing their Adult Basic Education Authorization.
 Guidance on acceptable license/authorization renewal activities in this context can be found on Educator Licensing’s Professional Development and Continuing Education Units (CEUs) page.
 Tracking this information will also benefit programs when assessing professional learning needs and reporting on their professional learning activities.